Tim Walz: 2018

 In March 2017, after Mark Dayton, the incumbent governor, chose not to seek another term, Walz announced he would run for governor.
 His main opponent in the Democratic primary was originally state representative Erin Murphy, who won the state party endorsement at the party's convention in June 2018.
 Shortly thereafter, state attorney general Lori Swanson entered the race late in the campaign.
 Walz defeated Murphy and Swanson in the August primary election with a 41.60% plurality.
 On November 6, 2018, he was elected governor, defeating the Republican nominee, Hennepin County commissioner Jeff Johnson, 53.84% to 42.43%.

 2022

 Walz sought reelection in 2022.
 He won the August 9 Democratic primary and faced Republican nominee Scott Jensen in the November general election.
 On November 8, 2022, Walz defeated Jensen, 52.3% to 44.6%.

 2026

-On September 16, 2025, Walz announced his candidacy for a third term as Minnesota governor.
+In a June 2025 Minnesota Star Tribune poll, 45% responded that Walz should seek reelection, while 49% believed otherwise.
+On September 16, 2025, Walz announced his candidacy for a third term as governor, but on January 5, 2026, he withdrew from the race.